 The economist Ibn Khaldun was born in Tunis, in North Africa, in 1332 AD, not long after the birth of Ibn Battuta.
 Like Ibn Battuta, Ibn Khaldun was from a rich Muslim family.
-Ibn Khaldun’s family was originally from Spain, but like many others they had fled the Christian reconquest of Spain and moved to Tunis a short while before Ibn Khaldun was born.
-In Tunis, Ibn Khaldun went to the best schools.
-He memorized the entire Quran and studied the works of Ibn Rushd (Averroes), al Ghazali, and Ibn Sina (Avicenna).
-He knew the works of Aristotle and Plato, too.
-But in 1348, when Ibn Khaldun was only 17, both of his parents and some of his teachers died in the Black Death.
+Ibn Khaldun’s family was originally from Spain, but like many others they had fled the Christian conquest of Spain and moved to Tunis a short while before Ibn Khaldun was born.

 Ibn Khaldun’s travels

 As an adult, Ibn Khaldun had many adventures and traveled all over the place.
-He made the hajj to Mecca, and also visited Morocco and Spain.
+Like ibn Battuta, he made the hajj to Mecca.
+He also visited Morocco and Spain.
 Ibn Khaldun lived in Egypt for a long time, where he lost his wife and children in a shipwreck.
-As a representative of the Egyptian army, Ibn Khaldun met the invader Tamerlane, and got to know all about the Mongols.
+As a representative of the Egyptian army, Ibn Khaldun met the invader Timur, and got to know all about the Mongols.